mk12/sicp/notes/lecture.md

 ### Programs and processes

-- The job of a programmer is to design processes that accomplish particular goals (like finding the square root of a number).
+- The job of a programmer is to design processes that accomplish particular goals, like finding the square root of a number.
 - You do this by constructing spells (procedures, expressions) which direct a process to accomplish the desired goal.
 - You must understand the relationship between the particular spells you cast and the process you're trying to control.
 - How do particular patterns of procedures and expressions cause particular patterns of execution and behavior in the process?